Testing MCAR via covariances: Extending the U-statistic framework to partially observed variables: Introduction

-Here, we provide a historical overview of MCAR tests.
-As far as our knowledge goes, no such extensive listing can be found in the literature.
+First results on MCAR testing were developed in the 1980's: for categorical data by \cite{fuchs1982maximum}, and for the Gaussian data by \cite{Little1988}.
+As far as we know, Little's MCAR test, that is based on comparing the MLEs across missingness patterns, remains the most widely used test in practice.
+However, as we will see {in} Section \ref{sec:simulation}, it is highly sensitive to the assumption of underlying multivariate normality.

-First results on MCAR testing appeared during the 1980's: for categorical data by Fuchs \cite{fuchs1982maximum} in 1982, and for the Gaussian data by Little \cite{Little1988} in 1988.
-Diggle \cite{diggle1989testing}, in 1989, addressed the issue of missing data within the framework of repeated measurement experiments, where observations are collected sequentially over time from participants.
-Specifically, he examined a type of missingness known as \textit{dropout}, characterized by the premature cessation of data collection for some individuals.
-To determine whether dropouts occur at random—unrelated to prior measurements—he proposed a class of testing procedures.
-These methods rely on selecting a score function, with large values signaling potential violation of the null hypothesis, and applying a normal approximation when appropriate.
-Ridout and Diggle \cite{ridout1991testing}, in 1991, presented some improvements of Diggle's test in terms of flexibility, utilizing logistic regression.
+\cite{diggle1989testing} considered missing data in the context of {repeated measurements}, i.e. when a time-ordered sequence of measurements is made on some participants in {an} experiment.
+He considered a special case of missingness called a \textit{dropout}, where a sequence of measurements is terminated prematurely, and developed the class of procedures that test whether dropouts in the data occur randomly, in the sense that they are not related to any of the past measurements. {The methodology involves selecting a score function, where large values indicate rejection of the null hypothesis, and applying the normal approximation when feasible.} \cite{ridout1991testing} presented some improvements in terms of flexibility, utilizing logistic regression.

-Test for the missing mechanism for incomplete repeated categorical data were developed by Park and Davis \cite{park1993atest} in 1993, and were improvements of Little's MCAR test.
-Park et al. \cite{park1993btest} did the same in the same year, but for repeated measurement data.
-Utilizing the same idea, Park and Lee \cite{park1997test}, in 1997, constructed a MCAR test for the incomplete longitudinal data in the framework of generalized estimating equations (GEE).
+{\cite{park1993atest} extended the Little's test to incomplete repeated categorical data.} Similarly, \cite{park1993btest} relied on Little's test to make a MCAR test for {repeated measurements}.
+Following the idea of Park and Davis, \cite{park1997test} constructed a MCAR test for the incomplete longitudinal data in the framework of generalized estimating equations.

-Listing and Schlittgen \cite{listing1998tests}, in 1988, developed a test for random dropouts in clinical trials by comparing the means of the individuals that stay, and those that drop out.
+\cite{listing1998tests} developed a test for random dropouts in clinical trials by comparing the means of the individuals that stay, and those that drop out.

-Another test for the GEE framework, but for independent observations, was developed by Chen and Little \cite{chen1999test} in 1999, and was again generalizing the idea of Little's original test.
-Qu and Song \cite{qu2002testing}, in 2002, proposed a more unified generalized score-type test for ignorable missingness in longitudinal data.
+Another test for the framework of generalized estimating equations, but for independent observations, came from \cite{chen1999test}, and {generalized} the original idea of \cite{Little1988}. \cite{qu2002testing} proposed a more unified generalized score-type test for ignorable missingness in longitudinal data.